 Lely Venus – Crouching Aphrodite

-The cult of Aphrodite was primarily derived from that of the Phoenician goddess Astarte, which in turn was derived from the East Semitic goddess Ishtar, whose worship was based on the Sumerian cult of Inanna.
+The cult of Aphrodite was primarily derived from that of the Phoenician goddess Astarte.
+Further back in time, Astarte was derived from the East Semitic goddess Ishtar, whose worship was based on the Sumerian cult of Inanna.

 Statue of crouching Aphrodite (‘Lely’s Venus’)